tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-11-bible-survey-books-quiz/index.md

 date: '2018-12-11'
 ---

-This is a little quiz on the books of the Bible.
-Its purpose is to help prepare for two of the requirements that I mentioned in my
+This is a little quiz on the **canonical order of the biblical books**.
-<x-link to="/seminary/bible-survey-advanced-standing-exam">last post</x-link>:
+Its purpose is to help prepare for the Bible Survey advanced standing exam.

-> Themes of the biblical books<br>
+More details on the exam are in
-> Canonical order of the biblical books
+<x-link to="/seminary/bible-survey-advanced-standing-exam">this post</x-link>:

 <x-quiz
     name="Bible Books Quiz"